 Representative EKV images of the abdominal aorta used in analysis of PPV are shown in Figure 3.
 PPV is calculated by drawing a rectangular box on the luminal wall of suprarenal aorta (Figure 3E) and adjustment of the purple vertical lines of data obtained from the rectangular box (Figure 3F).
 The purple lines should be adjusted to set the inflection point of the pulse waves.
 Representative EKV images of the abdominal aorta suitable for analysis of distensibility and radial strains are shown in Figure 4.
 Distensibility and radial strain are calculated by tracing the luminal walls of the suprarenal aorta as shown in Figure 4E.
 The value for distensibility (1/MPa) is obtained by choosing the distensibility/elasticity option from drop down menu of the box (red arrow, Figure 4F).
 The radial strain (%) is obtained by choosing the radial strain option (Figure 4G) and moving the cursor to the peak of the radial strain graph (Figure 4H).

-In our own studies, we have validated the significance of PPV in the AngII-induced mouse model of AAA and further examined the therapeutic potential of a Notch inhibitor (N-[N-(3,5-difluorophenacetyl)-L-alanyl]-(S)-phenylglycine t-butyl ester; DAPT) on the progression and stability of pre-established AAA.
+We have validated the significance of PPV in the AngII-induced mouse model of AAA and further examined the therapeutic potential of a Notch inhibitor (N-[N-(3,5-difluorophenacetyl)-L-alanyl]-(S)-phenylglycine t-butyl ester; DAPT) on the progression and stability of pre-established AAA.
 Specifically, all these aneurysm studies were performed on 8-10 weeks old Apoe-/- male mice following infusion of AngII by published protocols4, 12.
 At day 28 of AngII infusion, mice were randomly divided into two groups and were administered vehicle or DAPT (10 mg/kg) until sacrifice at day 5612.
-Transabdominal ultrasound imaging showed a progressive increase in the MILD, PWV, and a decrease in distensibility and radial strain in response to AngII at day 28 (Figure A-E).
+Transabdominal ultrasound imaging showed a progressive increase in the MILD, PPV, and a decrease in distensibility and radial strain in response to AngII at day 28 (Figure 5A-E).
 AngII infusion marginally increased MILD from day 28 to 56 and DAPT did not significantly change MILD compared to AngII alone (Figure 5A and 5B).
 However, PPV increased progressively with AngII infusion at from day 28 to day 56 and DAPT significantly decreased further increases in PPV at day 56 (Figure 5C).
-Distensibility and radial strains, parameters to assess the elasticity of the vessel wall were decreased with AngII infusion while DAPT showed no significant effect (Figure 4D and 4E).
+Distensibility and radial strains, parameters to assess the elasticity of the vessel wall were decreased with AngII infusion while DAPT showed no significant effect (Figure 5D and 5E).
 It is important to appreciate that PWV correlated strongly with MILD at day 28 (R2=0.51, Figure 5F), whereas at day 56, the correlation was relatively weak (R2=0.22) (Figure 5G).
 Aortic stiffness in AAA is primarily associated with changes in aortic wall architecture.
 Histologically, AngII infusion increased collagen degradation and proteolytic activity in the medial layer of the aorta (Figure 5H, top row).
 DAPT treatment minimized such changes in the ECM degradation (Figure 5H, bottom row).

 FIGURE LEGENDS